+44 (0) 20 7421 8007

 Sebastian prosecutes and defends in the Crown Court, as well as appearing in various crime-related public law proceedings, including prison law and civil proceeds of crime work.

-Op S [ongoing] – instructed as led junior by the Thames & Chiltern Complex Casework Unit in relation to the prosecution and conviction of four defendants for a conspiracy to kidnap and blackmail, in relation to an OCG’s kidnap of a debtor over a five day period and the blackmail of his family.
+Op S – instructed as led junior by the Thames & Chiltern Complex Casework Unit in relation to the prosecution and conviction of four defendants for a conspiracy to kidnap and blackmail, in relation to an OCG’s kidnap of a debtor over a five day period and the blackmail of his family.
 The case involved the admission of the complainant (and family member’s) evidence as hearsay due to fear following a voire dire, as well as the presentation of supporting evidence from firearms officers, cell-site, and financial information.
 My role included calling evidence from anonymous firearms officers, presentation of the applications for admissibility, handling of the vulnerable complainants and extensive disclosure reviews following significant non-D bad character applications.

 Op L – instructed as led junior by the CPS Serious Economic, Organised Crime and International Directorate in relation to the prosecution of five defendants in relation to conspiracies to possess firearms with intent to endanger life and supply class A drugs in wholesale quantities.
 This was a case principally based on Encrochat evidence and involved challenges to both the admissibility and reliability of that evidence, as well as attribution of handles.
 Due to illness of leading counsel, called contested expert evidence on the reliability and obtaining of Encrochat data as well as contested expert DNA evidence.

 Coverage available here.